sscovil/learn-to-code/README.md

 ```

 If you are creating `server.js` using the [IDE] `File` menu, just be sure it ends up inside the `src` directory and not
-alongside it in the project folder root directory.
-Your project folder should look like this now:
+alongside it in the root directory.
+Your project folder should look like this:

 ```
 learn-to-code/